 Students who receive a Probationary Academic Standing may not continue their studies until they have met with the Undergraduate Director or Program Administrator and executed a written probationary contract, which may include any or all of:

 Students who fail to execute, by the last date to add courses for the semester, a written probationary contract outlining their plan of studies will have their course registrations and course intention requests cancelled for the semester in which they are on probation and will be Required To Withdraw (RTW) from their program unless the program Department determines otherwise.

 No course may be repeated more than twice so, if a required course is failed for a third time, you will be Permanently Withdrawn from the program.
 Students who are Permanently Withdrawn from the program may not apply for reinstatement to that program.

-Required to Withdraw (RTW) -- Students will be Required To Withdraw from their program for one of the following reasons:
+Students will be Required To Withdraw (RTW) from their program for one of the following reasons:

 Students who have a “Required to Withdraw” standing cannot – unless they participate in the Fresh Start Program – continue their program of studies, and cannot apply for reinstatement for a period of twelve (12) months.
 Click here for further information.